GOOD TO KNOW ABOUT ICELAND

 Sulfur smells like rotten eggs, and you'll learn this fast enough when you turn on the faucet in Iceland.

-The fact is, the water smells because it’s heated by geothermal energy, which stems from the Earth’s belly.
-Therefore, what you’re really feeling is the scent of sulfur at the core of Earth.
-You’d be surprised to learn that water that reeks this badly is truly one of the cleanest water to drink in this world.
-I’m not saying that knowing this fact makes it any easier to consume (or the stench any easier to inhale), but it apparently does save you a hell of a lot of money on bottled water (which, surprise, surprise, isn’t cheap at all).
+The fact is, the water smells because it is heated by geothermal energy, which stems from the Earth's belly.
+Therefore, what you're feeling is the scent of sulfur at the core of Earth.
+You'd be surprised to learn that water that reeks this badly is genuinely one of the cleanest water to drink in this world.
+I'm not saying that knowing this fact makes it any easier to consume (or the stench any easier to inhale), but it does save you a hell of much money on bottled water (which, surprise, surprise, isn't cheap at all).

 In Iceland, we drink cold water straight from the tap.
-But we don´t use the tap hot water to prepare tea or drink, because of the high amount of sulfur.
-Hot water is the one we use for a shower and clean the dishes and swimming pools and natural pools.
+But we don't use tap hot water to prepare tea or drink, because of the high amount of sulfur.
+We use hot water for a shower and clean the dishes and swimming pools, and natural pools.
 It contains many minerals and is very good for the skin.

-If you plan on bringing electronics or appliances, make sure to bring an adapter.
+If you plan on bringing electronics or appliances, make sure to get an adapter.
 Iceland uses the Europlug/Schuko-Plug, which has two round prongs, so find a converter that will accommodate the 220 volts, and you should be good to go.
-Finding a compatible adapter can be harder for a hairdryer, so it’s recommended you leave yours at home instead of buying a cheap one locally or seeing if your hotel carries one.
+Finding a compatible adapter can be more challenging for a hairdryer, so it's recommended you leave yours at home instead of buying a cheap one locally or seeing if your hotel carries one.

 The 54.4% of the Icelandic population believes in the existence of magic folk, which essentially means that 1 in every 2 Icelanders you meet will most likely believe in creatures of the netherworld.
-Just as how topics about politics and religion and sex and salary are sensitive to the rest of the world, this folklorish one, in particular, is especially susceptible to the Icelanders too.
-It unmistakably isn’t something they feel comfortable discussing with outsiders, and theories about why they seem prone to such superstitions center on their earliest settlers’ struggles to endure their isolated existence in such a majestic yet unpredictable landscape.
-With half the nation in on this one, the perceived existence of these magical people is dangerous enough to spark nationwide environmental protests to this very day – and if that doesn’t tell you not to mess with their superstitions, I don’t know what will.
+Just as topics about politics and religion and sex and salary are sensitive to the rest of the world, this folklorish one, in particular, is especially susceptible to the Icelanders.
+It unmistakably isn't something they feel comfortable discussing with outsiders.
+Theories about why they seem prone to such superstitions center on their earliest settlers' struggles to endure their isolated existence in such a majestic yet unpredictable landscape.
+With half the nation in on this one, the perceived reality of these magical people is dangerous enough to spark nationwide environmental protests to this very day – and if that doesn't tell you not to mess with their superstitions, I don't know what will.

 Everyone in Iceland speaks English.
 Also, Icelanders are sharp, quirky, and full of wit, so do not be surprised if they hit you with flashes of biting Brit-styled sarcasm faster than you can say, "Oh, so you do speak English!"

-Alcohol is sold in bars, restaurants, and cafes, but never in supermarkets because, believe it or not; this country once had a total prohibition on alcohol right up till 1989 (which isn’t that long ago if you think about it).
-The ban has been lifted since, but you’d be lucky to find anything stronger than 2.25% in supermarkets, except at the state-owned alcohol chain called Vínbúðin (meaning “the wine shop”).
+Alcohol is sold in bars, restaurants, and cafes, but never in supermarkets because, believe it or not, this country once had a total prohibition on alcohol right up till 1989 (which isn't that long ago if you think about it).
+The ban has been lifted since, but you'd be lucky to find anything more substantial than 2.25% in supermarkets, except at the state-owned alcohol chain called Vínbúðin (meaning "the wine shop").
 Shop selling alcohol is deliberately few and spaced out, with restrictive opening hours, especially the weekends.
-Icelanders used to run after work on Fridays to buy the alcohol for the weekend.
+Icelanders used to run after work on Fridays to buy a drink for the weekend.